okunishinishi/node-tmplconv/README.md

 const tmplconv = require('tmplconv')

-tmplconv.tmplify('demo/demo-app', 'asset/app-tmpl', {
+// Generate template from existing directory tmplconv.tmplify('demo/demo-app', 'asset/app-tmpl', {
+  // Patterns of files to tmplify
   pattern: [
     'lib/*.js',
     'test/*_test.js'
   ],
+  // Rule to tmplify
   data: {
     'name': 'my-awesome-app',
     'description': "This is an example for the app templates."